Faculty of Medical and Health Sciences

 Brief objectives of the course

-• Describe the roles and expertise of own and other healthcare disciplines
+• Describe the roles and responsibilities of own and other healthcare disciplines.

 Assessment